 Atheists and Agnostics are Without Excuse

 It is infallibly taught in Sacred Scripture that everyone above the age of reason can know with certainty that there is a God.
-They know this by the things that are made: the trees, the grass, the sun, the moon, the stars, etc. Anyone who is an agnostic (who believes that God is unknowable) or an atheist (who believes that God does not exist at all) is without excuse.
+They know this by the things that are made: the trees, the grass, the sun, the moon, the stars, etc. Anyone who is an atheist (who believes that there is no God) is without excuse.
 The natural law convicts him.
 This is a revealed truth of Sacred Scripture.

 Creation itself bears witness that there is a God, that is, a living, omnipotent and intelligent Being who created it.
 The apostle Paul wrote to the saints in Rome that since the creation of the world, God's invisible qualities – His eternal power and Godhead – have been clearly seen, being understood from what has been made (Romans 1:20); and David said that the heavens declare the glory of God, and the firmament shows His handiwork (Psalm 19:1).
 Therefore, since the existence of God is so clearly witnessed by His works, those who deny His existence are without excuse.
 “The fool has said in his heart, 'there is no God” (Psalm 53:1).

 God defined infallibly, based on Romans 1, that the one true God can be known with certitude by the things which have been made, and by the natural light of human reason.

 Romans 1:19-21: “Because that which is known of God is manifest in them.
 For God hath manifested it unto them.
 For the invisible things of Him, from the creation of the world, are clearly seen, being understood by the things that are made; His eternal power also, and divinity: SO THAT THEY ARE INEXCUSABLE.”